All exterior wooden structures have one thing in common: They all require maintenance.

 This is certainly the case for wooden decks.
 You’ll need to work to maintain your deck, and you may eventually even decide to fully restore it.
 The first step in this process is sanding it with a random orbital sander.

-A random orbital sander is a specialized tool that sands wood in an elliptical pattern and it’s the most efficient sander to use when refinishing a deck.
-Random orbital sanders are easy to use and are effective for this task.
-This is because the abrasive sandpaper motion travels in an irregular pattern instead of a consistent line or circle.
-You’ll see far less mechanical patterns on your deck surface when you use a random orbital sander than you would with other types.
+A random orbital sander is a specialized tool that sands wood in an elliptical pattern.
+It’s the most efficient sander to use when refinishing a deck, as they’re easy and practical to use.
+The abrasive sandpaper motion travels in an irregular pattern instead of a consistent line or circle, so you’ll see far fewer mechanical patterns on your deck surface when you use a random orbital sander than you would with other types.

-Every sander performs the same basic task.
-They use abrasive materials to cut through unwanted material and leave a smooth finish ready for staining and sealing.
-Understanding how your sander works is an important part of achieving a great deck finish and can help you get the best possible results.
-It also helps you make sure that you’re always sanding safely.
+Every sander performs the same primary task — they use abrasive materials to cut through unwanted material and leave a smooth finish ready for staining and sealing.
+Understanding how your sander works can help you get the best possible deck finishing results.
+It also enables you to make sure that you’re always sanding safely.

-There are a few different sanding methods you can use on your wooden deck.
-They range from hand-sanding, which is time-consuming and labor intensive, all the way to renting a drum sander that professionals use to finish hardwood floors.
-We don’t recommend either of those.
-Hand sanding takes a long time and is work-intensive, while drum sanders are tricky to use and have a long learning curve.
+There are a few different sanding methods you can use for deck refinishing projects.
+They range from the time-consuming and labor-intensive hand-sanding process to renting a professional drum sander to finish hardwood floors.
+While hand sanding isn’t as efficient, drum sanders are tricky to use and have a long learning curve.
 They can also get away from you and cause more damage than good.

-If you need to sand the handrail or corners of a deck, then you’re on the right track when you choose an orbital sander.
-But don’t just choose a regular orbital sander that spins in a consistent circle.
-They work where a belt sander won’t, but straight orbital sanders leave swirl marks because of their consistent motion.
+If you need to sand the handrail or corners of a deck, then you’re on the right track with an orbital sander.
+However, you’ll want to consider other sanders beyond regular orbital sanders that spin in a consistent circle.
+While they work where a belt sander won’t, straight orbital sanders leave swirl marks because of their consistent motion.
 You can only vary a regular orbital sander’s motion by moving it by hand and compensating with your own pattern.

-That’s not the case with a random orbital sander.
-The operative word is random.
-Its design allows it to move in an elliptical manner, which blends sanding directions of with-grain and cross-grain.
-Random orbital sanders let you work across your entire deck without having to worry about always keeping in a straight line.
+However, a random orbital sander’s design allows it to move elliptically, blending sanding directions of with-grain and cross-grain.
+Random orbital sanders let you work across your entire deck without having to worry about always keeping a straight line.
 They make your deck sanding job more even and a lot faster.

 There are a few different types of random orbital sanders you can choose from for your deck restoration project.
-Brands can be your personal choice but the type of sander must match your needs.
+While brands can be a personal choice, the kind of sander must match your needs.
 Determining the type of sander starts with selecting the power supply.
 There are two types to choose from:

-- Pneumatic Random Orbital Sanders are powered by compressed air.
-They require expensive air compressors and hoses to operate.
+- Pneumatic Random Orbital Sanders are powered by compressed air, making them quieter to operate, and require expensive air compressors and hoses to work.
 Pneumatic random orbital sanders are the best choice for auto body repair shops.
-They’d work on a deck, but purchasing an air-powered sander for a deck project isn’t practical.
+However, purchasing an air-powered sander for a deck project isn’t practical.

-Once you’ve decided on an electric random orbital sander, you need to consider size.
+Once you’ve decided on an electric random orbital sander for your deck, you need to consider size.
 This includes the actual size of the sander, its power capacity and the size of the sanding surface.
 This determines how easy it’ll be for you to operate the sander as well as how much material it can remove in a given time.
-For most projects, you’ll want to choose one of two main orbital sander sizes:
+For most projects, you’ll want to choose from the main orbital sander sizes: